scholarslab/scholarslab.github.io/_posts/2017-02-28-disrupt-the-humanities-managing-director-job-talk.md

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.023.png)

 The DH Slack exists because of its members, who build a humanities community through their conversations and sharing.
-Even the most collaborative and democratic of teams needs one person to really be in charge of project management, and I feel like my current role with the DH Slack is similar—helping things along, being available and responsible should problems arise, and making the final call after group discussion.
+Even the most collaborative and democratic of teams needs one person to really be in charge of project management, and I feel like my current role with the DH Slack is similar&mdash;helping things along, being available and responsible should problems arise, and making the final call after group discussion.

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.024.png)

 We’re still figuring out how Slack can be useful to our scholarship: Can it allow different kinds of conversations than Twitter?
-On the screen, you can see examples of DHers moving between the Slack and Twitter to have different kinds of conversations—in that middle tweet, a technical discussion that was limited by Twitter’s format switched to the Slack to continue more freely.
+On the screen, you can see examples of DHers moving between the Slack and Twitter to have different kinds of conversations&mdash;in that middle tweet, a technical discussion that was limited by Twitter’s format switched to the Slack to continue more freely.

 ![](http://www.literaturegeek.com/assets/UVaJobTalkSlides/UVaManagingDirector.025.png)